-Normally each of these events would cause stress but you would be able to recover and cope.
+Normally each of these events, if confronted with individually or with sufficient recovery time between, would cause stress but you would be able to cope.
 What if you did not get a chance to recover from these triggers and they kept, building, stacking, your blood boils and…

 This is often called “Trigger Stacking.”
 Even if the individual stressors do not elicit (trigger) a reaction, they are still building emotional stress.
 Stress is stacking and tolerance levels drop and each stress builds until… Let’s apply this to a common pet: the cat.
 (And the same happens to dogs).